jawee/VsVim-wiki/VsVim-Nonstandard-Behavior.md

 By default VsVim will prefer Visual Studio indentation logic over that specified by standard Vim autoindent behavior.
 This can be disabled by the following command

     set novsvim_useeditorindent

+## Integration with Visual Studio

+You can run Visual Studio commands (i.e. the type of commands you would run in the *Command Window*) using `:vsc Command.Name`.
+For example, to go to the next error (Visual Studio command: *View.NextError*) you would execute:

+    :vsc View.NextError